peter-w-bryant/Teeko-AI-Player/README.md

 ## Sample Game

-### Losing in the Drop Phase
+### Screenshot Demo: Losing in the Drop Phase

-For demonstration purposed, I will play against the AI player such that I lost in the drop-phase.
+For demonstration purposes, I will play against the AI player such that I lose in the drop-phase.

 After executing the script, either the user or the AI player will be randomly selected to start.
 In this case, the AI player was selected as black, and made their move first.